 Before I’ll dive into possible answers, let me share with you something personal concerning my health.

 For the last two months I’ve been ill.
 I experienced particularly a tremendous exhaustion and dizziness.
 There were days where I found myself depressed and completely drained for energies.
 I couldn’t work, write emails or read books, even only for a few pages.
 Dizziness makes it impossible for me to carry out normal activities in my life.
-And after several blood tests, the doctor found out that I have a blood disorder with the consequences that I might have to live with the symptoms for the rest of my life.
+After several blood tests, the doctor found out that I have a condition that causes symptoms such as dizziness and exhaustion etc. which I might have to live with for the rest of my life.

 During the last two months where I’ve worked intensively with healing, one day I awakened to following insight: